-A previous blog post discussed sexual harassment in the workplace.
-This post discusses steps that an employer can take to avoid liability for sexual harassment, or at least minimize legal exposure.
+A previous blog post discussed sexual harassment in the workplace in the age of the #MeToo Movement.
+This post discusses steps that an employer can take to avoid liability for harassment, or at least minimize legal exposure.

 An employer should have a clearly articulated sexual harassment policy that:

-- expressly prohibits sexual harassment in the workplace;
+- expressly prohibits sexual harassment and assault in the workplace;

 - establishes the scope of the policy in relation to employees and third parties; and

-- establishes a complaint procedure for victims or observers of sexual harassment.
+- establishes a complaint procedure for victims or observers to report sexual harassment claims.

-An employer should train all employees, including but not limited to supervisors, on sexual harassment and the employer’s procedure for reporting sexual harassment.
+An employer should train all employees, including but not limited to supervisors, on harassment and the employer’s procedure for reporting harassment.
 Online programs are available, although in-person training is often more effective.

-While the law does not require a “zero tolerance” policy on sexual harassment in the workplace, an employer should take allegations of sexual harassment seriously by:
+While employment law does not require a “zero tolerance” policy on sexual harassment in the workplace, an employer should take allegations of harassment seriously by:

 - conducting a prompt, thorough, and objective investigation of complaints;